 These cats do shed.
 They aren’t considered a hypoallergenic breed.

-You should also brush your cat’s teeth daily with cat-safe toothpaste.
-This prevents dental disease.
+You should also brush your cat’s teeth daily with cat-safe toothpaste and schedule professional cleanings with your vet.
+This helps prevent dental disease.
 Check their ears and the corners of their eyes for signs of debris regularly.
 You can gently clean these areas with soft fabrics and cotton balls.
 Never use cotton swabs in your cat's ears.
 Trim their nails every few weeks to complete their grooming routine.

 Feeding.
 You should consult your veterinarian for the most accurate feeding advice for your pet.
 In general, you need to make sure that you’re tailoring your cat’s diet to their stage of life and activity level.
 Cats at different ages have unique nutritional needs.
 Less active cats don’t need as much food as energetic ones.